therealozp/class-notes/comp arch/6 great ideas.md

 - L1, L2, L3 cache
 - RAM memory
 - non-volatile, flash-based memory (SSD)
-- virtual memory - slowest, highest capacity
+- virtual memory in hard disks (HDD) - slowest, highest capacity
 ## parallelism
 ability to execute multiple instructions at the same time. includes operations such as `fork()` to divide threads, and `join()` to merge them and post-process.
 ## performance measurement and improvement